Walking to Infinity Along Some Number Theory sequences: Introduction

-\item A proof that it is impossible to walk to infinity on primes in base $2$ by appending no more than $2$ digits is given in Theorem \ref{prime-base-2}, while Lemmas \ref{basefourseq} and \ref{basefiveseq} show that it is impossible to walk to infinity on primes in base $4$ and $5$ by appending one digit to the right. \end{itemize}
+\item A proof that it is impossible to walk to infinity on primes in base $2$ by appending no more than $2$ digits is given in Theorem \ref{prime-base-2}, while Lemma \ref{lem:base3To6} shows that it is impossible to walk to infinity on primes in bases $3, 4, 5$, or $6$ by appending one digit to the right. \end{itemize}